jkeohan/rctr-2-14-22/w01d02/components-and-jsx.md

 - As per CSS, the word `class` is replaced with `className`
 - Any JavaScript code must be surrounded in opening/closing curly braces
 - Any Component created via a loop must include a `key` prop

-Keeping all these rules in mind let's see what happens if you try to render two top level elements.

 ##### Single Top Level Parent
-Let's add another `div`
+Let's put the first rule to the test and try adding another `div` as a sibling.

 ```js
 const App = () => {